danbev/learning-crypto/notes/sscs.md

-a specific version from git, and this could be verified that it was indeed that version that was used, and the source files that were uses, the compiled object would also be signed and be verifiable, the packaged tar also etc. This gives the end user insight into the product that they are about to install.
+a specific version from git, and this could be verified that it was indeed that version that was used, and the source files that were uses, the compiled object would also be signed and be verifiable, the packaged tar also etc. This gives the end user insight into the product that they are about to install and the ability to verify it.

 Now, if the end user is using the above artifact in a project they might add the verification step to their build process, like if they are using our